6 Best Campgrounds in Sequoia National Park

 The elevation here is only 2,800 feet, much lower than most of the other campgrounds in the park.
 As a result, the summer temperatures here are hot, but spring and fall are very pleasant.

-Buckeye Flat Campground is open from late March or early April to September, and sites can be reserved six months in advance on a rolling date basis.
+Buckeye Flat Campground is open from late March or early April to September, and sites can only be reserved 30 days in advance of your intended visit.
 Access to the campground is along a narrow, two-way road that hugs the mountainside.

 Potwisha Campground has a completely different setting and feel than all other campgrounds in the park.
 Set in the Sierra Foothills, in the south section of the park, not far from the Foothills Visitor Center, this campground is very open, grassy, and dotted with oak trees.